 The special Italian holiday meal enjoyed on Christmas Eve is called The Feast of the Seven Fishes, Vigilia di Natale, or Vigil of the Nativity, in which participants await the midnight birth of the baby Jesus.

 This is a tradition in both Italy and Sicily and consists of at least 7 fish-based dishes.
 Usually, pasta is a favorite accompaniment for all of them.

 Feasting on fish and seafood is stopped just in time to attend Midnight Mass on Christmas Eve Night to celebrate Christ's birth.

 The feast itself includes seven seafood dishes, often featuring at least the following:

-- Shrimp - any kind of shrimp and their cousins, Lobsters and Crawfish.
+- Shrimp: This is any kind of shrimp and their cousins, lobsters and crayfish.

 - Clams served with pasta

 - The "big fishes" like large tuna, snapper, sea trout, salmon, and many others -- Use your favorite!

 Cooks and chefs often use sardines, anchovies, and other seafood ingredients as well to ensure that seven separate dishes from the sea are prepared.